frankban/shapetypes/README.md

 [`shapeup.shape`](#shape) with `isRequired`, in order to make that property required.
 It is also possible to chain the declaration with `frozen` in order to ensure that the provided property is deeply frozen.
-This is useful when providing a shape and willing to avoid the usual problems of object mutation, like unwanted side effects, bugs that are difficult to track down, unrequired React reconciliations.
+This is useful when providing a shape and wanting to avoid the usual problems of object mutation, such as unwanted side effects, bugs that are difficult to track down, unrequired React reconciliations.
 In this example, all we need to do to ensure the provided API is deeply frozen is adding `frozen` to the chain:
 ```javascript
 MyComponent.propTypes = {
   api: shapeup.shape({